Seiko-K/Keeper/README.md

 ---

-## OCR Model Number Recognition
+## OCR Manual Search

-Keeper includes an OCR-assisted workflow for product registration.
+Keeper includes an OCR-assisted workflow designed to make finding product manuals easier.

-Users can photograph a product label or model number, and Keeper extracts text from the image to help identify the model number without requiring manual entry.
+Users can photograph a product label or model number.
+Keeper extracts text from the image and helps identify the model number without requiring manual entry.

+The detected model number can then be used to search for manual candidates.

+The user reviews the results, chooses the appropriate manual, and decides whether to Keeper it.

-The captured image is used for recognition and is not automatically stored as a registered product image.
+The captured OCR image is used for recognition and is not automatically stored as a registered product image.

+---

+## More Than Manuals

+Manual search is one of Keeper's main features, but Keeper is intentionally designed to be flexible.

+For example, Keeper can also be used for:

+- 🍳 Recipes and cooking references
+- ✈️ Travel plans and useful travel information
+- 💼 Work documents and reference material
+- 🎨 Hobby information and collections
+- 📑 PDFs you want to find again
+- 🔗 Useful websites and resources
+- 📷 Photos with related notes
+- 📝 Personal memos and records

+Keeper does not decide what is important.

+**You do.**

 ---